bjssacademy/class-based-from-go/part2/chapter02.md

 First off we declare this method to be `public`, accessible from outside our namespace (or package in Go).

-Next we declare `string` which is actually the return type.
+Next we declare `string` which is actually the *return* type.
 I know, I know.
 We're used to it being after the parameters.
-It isn't this is just the way it is!
+It isn't - this is just the way it is!

 Finally we have the name of our method `introduce()`.
 Well, at least this bit is the same, as are the curly braces enclosing the code!